Dry Tortugas Fishing: Chasing the Big One

 I tried hard when I first moved to Vero Beach to catch those prizes.
 I would spend hours and many gallons of gasoline running around the waters off Fort Pierce Inlet searching with the fish finder for ridges or ledges or reefs that might hold a powerful grouper or a few yummy snapper.
 Mostly I looked but didn’t find.
 My quest eventually became frustrating enough that I sold my center console boat and devoted my energies to inshore fishing.

 Still, I love the thought of dining on grouper and snapper filets.
-That’s what made me susceptible to the image drawn in a chat group on the Florida Sportsman Forums about fishing the legendary waters around the Dry Tortugas on the Yankee Captains.
+That’s what made me susceptible to the image drawn in a chat group on the Florida Sportsman Forums about the legendary Dry Tortugas fishing on the Yankee Captains.
 The forum participants raved about their success—coolers full of mutton snappers and grouper—and about the boat, a big steel vessel with all the most sophisticated fish-finding and navigation equipment and air-conditioned sleeping cabins.
 They even loved the food served aboard.

 The only catch was that a trip on the Yankee Captains isn’t your typical “meet you at the dock at 7 a.m. and we’ll be home at 5 p.m.” trip.
 To make it worthwhile to travel all the way from Key West to the fishing grounds north of the Dry Tortugas, a trip on the Captains lasts a minimum of 40 hours, or nearly two days.
 You can also book three- or four-day trips.